muhammedakdg/simple-projects/README.md

-I've done these projects while learning the fundamentals of Python
+I've done these projects while learning the fundamentals of Python during my 3rd week of learning